 Who is eligible to receive ARP funds?
 Who gets the money?

 Crowder College, following all guidance from the federal Department of Education, is distributing funds to eligible, qualifying students.
-To qualify a student must be a degree-seeking student enrolled in at least one credit hour in the Summer 2021 semester or Fall 2021 semester.
+To qualify a student must be a degree-seeking student enrolled in at least one credit hour in the Summer 2021, Fall 2021, or Summer 2022 semester.

 I was enrolled in Summer or Fall 2021 as a dual credit/dual enrollment student.
 Am I eligible to receive ARP funds?